Squidey/Modernized-Classic-Ores/README.md

 # Overview
-have you ever missed the classic/pre-1.17 ores' texture
+have you ever missed the classic/pre-1.17 ores' textures?

-have you ever want to use them with modern Minecraft
+have you ever want to use them with modern Minecraft?

-No worries, with this simple, yet a nice resource pack for people who don't like the ores' new 1.17 patterns, it reverts back to their classic/pre-1.17 textures!
+No worries! with this simple yet a nice resource pack for people who don't like the ores' new 1.17 patterns, it reverts back to their classic/pre-1.17 textures!
 ## Quick FAQ
 **Q1:** Bedrock edition?